Cousins (Kanye West song)

 "Cousins" (stylized in all caps) is a song by the American rapper Kanye West.
-It was released on April 21, 2025, as the second single from his upcoming thirteenth studio album, In a Perfect World.
-It was first surprise released on West's Twitter account before being sent to streaming platforms on April 24.
+It was released on April 21, 2025, as the intended second single from his unreleased studio album, Cuck.
+It was first released on West's Twitter account before being sent to streaming platforms on April 23.
 (Note: Despite this, platforms such as Apple Music list the single as being released on April 21.)
-A hip-hop song, it samples "Were There Originals" by Double Virgo and interpolates "10 Percs" by Dave Blunts.
-Blunts also wrote the song's lyrics, which are about an incestuous relationship West had with his male cousin when they were both children.
+A hip-hop song, it samples "Were There Originals" by Double Virgo and interpolates "10 Percs" by Dave Blunts; as such, Chuki Beats and both members of Double Virgo were later credited as songwriters.
+Blunts wrote the song's lyrics after West told him about an incestuous relationship he had with his male cousin when they were both children.
+He was originally reluctant to write it, but has since reflected on how it positively impacted West.
+It was removed from streaming platforms in November 2025.

-Background
+Background and recording

 West has previously spoken of a cousin who is currently serving a life sentence in jail for a murder he committed at 17 years old.
 He has mentioned him on Jimmy Kimmel Live! in 2018 and in the 2020 documentary Kim Kardashian West: The Justice Project.

-In a Twitter post made alongside the song's release, West gave further details.
-He said that he and his cousin had engaged in an incestuous relationship as children, starting when his cousin was six and lasting until West was 14.
-He added that his cousin is now serving a life sentence for killing a pregnant woman "a few years after [West] told him [they] wouldn't 'look at dirty magazines together' anymore".
-West believed he was "self-centered" for taking the blame for his cousin's murder charge and for "[showing] him those dirty magazines when he was 6".
-He ended his post with: "My name is Ye and I sucked my cousins[sic] dick till I was 14."
+In an X post made alongside the initial release of "Cousins", West stated that he and his cousin had engaged in an incestuous relationship as children, starting when his cousin was six and lasting until West was 14.
+He added that his cousin is now serving a life sentence for killing a pregnant woman "a few years after [West] told him [they] wouldn't 'look at dirty magazines together' anymore."
+West believed he was "self-centered" for taking the blame for his cousin's murder charge and for "[showing] him those dirty magazines when he was 6."

-"Cousins" was written by Dave Blunts, who also wrote the rest of In a Perfect World.
-Regarding its creation, Blunts said: